ptsgrn/gamertocoder-project/README.md

 - Use `const` and `let` instead of `var`.
 - For variable name, use `camelCase`.
 - Use jsdoc for function documentation and intelisense.

-### code formatting

-for sake of readability we will use prettier to format our code.